You have turned-in this assignment. You can review the lesson and see your previous answers.

 Pause the video while you work out the answer.

-The correct answer is C, colour is made up of hue, saturation, and tone.
+Color is made up of hue, saturation, and tone.

-There are many different base colour palettes.
+There are many different base color palettes.

-Which one is your favourite?
-Layering, mixing, and balancing different base colours can create a range of different effects for us to work with.
+Layering, mixing, and balancing different base colors can create a range of different effects for us to work with.

 That's interesting.

-Colour combinations can create helpful effects.
+Color combinations can create helpful effects.

 These are peaceful and natural.